Anson2251/icsify-ulink-timetable/README.md

 ## Note

-I may not update this script any more, since it is already working with the latest (2024.08.20) page.
+I may not update this script as it already works with the latest (2024.08.20) page and Ulink rarely updates its student portal page.

 ---